Excessive Anger Is An Emotional Disorder (Shh! Don't Tell!)

 The term excessive emotional reactivity, a term now being used to hone in on the essential quality of borderline disorders, is a step in the right direction, though this term also is not listed in the DSM V index.
 Excessive emotional reactivity, sometimes referred to as amygdala hyper-reactivity, is being studied now to explain and treat the excessive angry reactions of people with a borderline personality disorder.
 Still, this label tip-toes around the raw reality.
 Excessive anger should be listed as a clinically diagnosable problem.

 Want to learn more about anger, its uses and abuses, and better yet, alternatives to using anger to get what you want?
-Susan Heitler, PhD, is a Denver private practice psychologist and author of the book and workbook called The Power of Two.
+I am a Denver private practice psychologist and author of the book and workbook called The Power of Two.